-Tracy is a solicitor in Western Australia, having completed her Bachelor of Laws with Honours from Curtin University.
+Tracy is a solicitor in Western Australia, having completed her Bachelor of Laws with First Class Honours from Curtin University.
+She received a commendation for her submission to the Brooking Prize Competition which is organised by the Construction Law Society.

-Tracy has worked at GTC Lawyers since December 2016, undertaking her Post Graduate Legal Training, and assisting solicitors on a variety of legal matters which has given her exceptional experience prior to her becoming an admitted solicitor.
+Tracy undertook her Post Graduate Legal Training with GTC lawyers, assisting our solicitors on a variety of legal matters, which gave her an exceptional experience base prior to becoming an admitted solicitor herself.
+She is now one of GTC’s exceptional Office Managers in WA.

 In her spare time, Tracy likes to read, play tennis, and spend time with friends.